hpacheco/ses/labs/Lab3.md

 ### [XS-Leaks](https://xsleaks.dev/) (Extra)

-Cross-site Leaks (XS-Leaks) are a recent new class of web vulnerabilities derived from side-channel attacks that are are very challenging for secure web application development.
+Cross-site Leaks (XS-Leaks) are a recent new class of web vulnerabilities derived from side-channel attacks that are are very challenging for secure web application development [^9].
 Moreover, web browsers are not immune to recent CPU side channel attacks such as Meltdown and Spectre, see for instance [here](https://developer.chrome.com/blog/meltdown-spectre/).
 An open knowledge base to discover, study and share XS-Leaks has been [promoted by Google](https://security.googleblog.com/2020/12/fostering-research-on-new-web-security.html).

 XS-Leaks can be seen as an evolved form of CSRF: beyond executing actions in place of users of other web sites, they allow malicious web sites to infer information about those users.
 The rationale is the same as for CSRF: a website from any origin can freely send HTTP requests to any other origin but, depending on the origin policy, may not be able to read the responses to such requests; however, some information about the response, such as error codes, its size or elapsed time, are still revealed to a malicious website.

 One natural protection against XS-Leaks is for the browser to implement some sort of [site isolation](https://www.chromium.org/Home/chromium-security/site-isolation/) policy.
-More specific [isolation policies](https://xsleaks.dev/docs/defenses/isolation-policies/) may also be supported via specific HTTP headers.
+More specific per-request [isolation policies](https://xsleaks.dev/docs/defenses/isolation-policies/) may also be supported via specific HTTP headers.
 For examples and more information, you may check the XS-Leaks [web site](https://xsleaks.dev/) or the W3C [Post-Spectre secure web development](https://www.w3.org/TR/post-spectre-webdev/) recommendations.

+[Fetch metadata](https://www.w3.org/TR/fetch-metadata/) request headers are one of the most [recent](https://web.dev/fetch-metadata/) resource isolation policies which allows a web server to implement security logic against XS-Leaks and general cross-site attacks.
+In particular, a trusted browser sets the value of `Sec-Fetch-Site` to essentially one of `cross-site`, `same-site` or `same-origin`; the server can then use such headers to decide on appropriate security protecting mechanisms, e.g., rejecting all cross-site requests that may involve sensitive data.

+[^9]: Automatic detection of XS-Leaks is significantly more complex than identifying classical web vulnerabilities, since it requires comparing the result of HTTP requests against multiple internal application states, and remains a research challenge.
+[Basta-COSI](https://github.com/SoheilKhodayari/Basta-COSI) is a tool that attempts to find and build XS-Leaks attacks against a web application.
+[XSinator](https://xsinator.com/) is a tool for testing web browsers against known XS-Leaks.

 #### Finding if a user is logged in